 The remainder of this paper is organized as follows.
-In Section \ref{sec:DEN}, we introduce the architecture of the proposed Deep Eigenspace Network (DEN).
-Section \ref{sec:Method} presents the specific subspace learning framework for parametric Steklov eigenvalue problems, including the loss formulation on the Grassmann manifold and the hybrid Rayleigh-Ritz reconstruction procedure.
-In Section \ref{sec:Theory}, we provide a rigorous theoretical analysis regarding the stability of the eigensubspace with respect to parameter perturbations and deriving explicit error bounds for the reconstructed eigenvalues.
-Section \ref{sec:Exp} reports numerical experiments to demonstrate the accuracy, efficiency, zero-shot generalization capabilities, and robustness of our method with respect to different magnitudes of input parameters.
-Finally, Section \ref{sec:Concl} concludes.
+In Section \ref{sec:DEN}, we introduce the architecture of DEN.
+Section \ref{sec:Method} presents the specific subspace learning framework for the parametric Steklov eigenvalue problem, including the loss formulation on the Grassmann manifold and the Rayleigh-Ritz procedure.
+In Section \ref{sec:Theory}, we provide a rigorous analysis regarding the stability of the eigenspace with respect to parameter perturbations and derive error bounds for the predicted eigenvalues.
+Section \ref{sec:Exp} reports numerical experiments to demonstrate the accuracy, efficiency, and robustness of DEN.
+Finally, Section \ref{sec:Concl} contains conclusions and future work.